AlokSarmahBordoloi/used_car_system/README.md

 # used_car_system
 - PLSql project using oracle database
+- there is two sides of this project .
+One is dealer side & another is customer side .